 REV BN 31: Capital Gains: Options and the Market Value Rule

-A Budget Note, issued on 9 April 2003, that closes the loophole opened by the Mansworth v Jelley case for share option exercises after 10 April 2003.
+The Budget Note closing the loophole opened by the Mansworth v Jelley case for share option exercises after 10 April 2003.

 To find out how you can borrow books from the Library please see our guide to book loans.